Cross-site request forgery: Example

 When accessing the attack link to the local μTorrent application at localhost:8080, the browser would also always automatically send any existing cookies for that domain.
 This general property of web browsers enables CSRF attacks to exploit their targeted vulnerabilities and execute hostile actions as long as the user is logged into the target website (in this example, the local μTorrent web interface) at the time of the attack.

 In the μTorrent example described above, the attack was facilitated by the fact that μTorrent's web interface used GET request for critical state-changing operations (change credentials, download a file etc.), which explicitly discourages:

 In particular, the convention has been established that the GET and HEAD methods SHOULD NOT have the significance of taking an action other than retrieval.
 These methods ought to be considered "safe".
 This allows user agents to represent other methods, such as POST, PUT and DELETE, in a special way, so that the user is made aware of the fact that a possibly unsafe action is being requested.

 Because of this assumption, many existing CSRF prevention mechanisms in web frameworks will not cover GET requests, but rather apply the protection only to HTTP methods that are intended to be state-changing.

 Forging login requests

 An attacker may forge a request to log the victim into a target website using the attacker's credentials; this is known as login CSRF.
 Login CSRF makes various novel attacks possible; for instance, an attacker can later log into the site with their legitimate credentials and view private information like activity history that has been saved in the account.
 This attack has been demonstrated against Google and Yahoo.

+Client-Side CSRF

+Client-side CSRF uses malicious links to trick the javascript in the user's client into sending HTTP requests at a target site without the user's knowledge.
+Soheil Khodayari and Giancarlo Pellegrino of the CISPA Helmholtz Center for Information Security discovered 12,701 forgeable requests affecting 87 web applications, and created client-side CSRF exploits against 203 of them using the JAW framework.